vbhat1976/terraform-workshop/exercises/06/README.md

 What we've done here is create a `main.tf` config file that references a module stored in a local directory, twice.
-This allows us to encapsulate any complexity contained by the module's code while still allowing us to pass variables into the module, which can then be handled and distributed throughout the actualized.
+This allows us to encapsulate any complexity contained by the module's code while still allowing us to pass variables into the module.

 After doing this, you can then begin the init and apply process.